Parents of Reuters photographer killed in Afghanistan start legal action against Taliban

 The Taliban denied that they captured and executed Siddiqui.

+"We are deeply saddened by the loss of our colleague Danish Siddiqui.
+Danish was an outstanding journalist and a much-loved colleague.
+We are continuing to honour his memory," said a spokesperson for Thomson Reuters, the parent company of Reuters News.

-Afghan security officials and Indian government officials had said that, based on photos, intelligence and an examination of Siddiqui's body, his body was mutilated while in Taliban custody after his death.
+Afghan security officials and Indian government officials had told Reuters that, based on photos, intelligence and an examination of Siddiqui's body, his body was mutilated while in Taliban custody after his death.

 In August, Taliban spokesman Zabihullah Mujahid denied reports that Siddiqui was captured and executed, rejecting the assertions of the Afghan security forces and Indian government officials as "completely wrong".